CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/FRRouting.md

 {{%/notice%}}

-If you do not want to use a modal CLI to configure FRRouting, you can use a suite of {{<link url="Comparing-NCLU-and-vtysh-Commands" text="Cumulus Linux-specific commands">}} instead.

 ## Reload the FRRouting Configuration

 If you make a change to your routing configuration, you need to reload FRRouting so your changes take place. *FRRouting reload* enables you to apply only the modifications you make to your FRRouting configuration, synchronizing its running state with the configuration in `/etc/frr/frr.conf`.
 This is useful for optimizing FRRouting automation in your environment or to apply changes made at runtime.